Department History - Sixties

 “A composer engaged in progressive [music] is al- ways hopeful.
 He writes for himself, and in doing so, he is quite sure that he writes potentially for everybody, for he thinks that he is not basically different from his fellow men, only a few paces ahead of them.”

-In 1964 Muir College Provost John Stewart began to plan a cutting-edge Department of Music at UC San Diego.
-University of California President Clark Kerr approved new Theatre, Visual Arts, and Music departments in 1965.
-When the music department opened in 1967, led by founding faculty Will Ogdon and Robert Erickson, its commitment to new and experimental music placed UCSD among a handful of university music programs looking toward the future instead of the past.
+Muir College Provost John Stewart began planning a cutting-edge music department at UC San Diego in 1964, shortly before University of California President Clark Kerr approved new theater, visual arts, and music departments in 1965.
+When the Department of Music opened in 1967, as led by founding faculty members Will Ogdon and Robert Erickson, its commitment to new and experimental music placed UC San Diego among a handful of university music programs looking toward the future instead of back at the past.

-Headquarters for the progressive new department was a few rustic wood buildings and Quonset huts left from the days when Camp Matthews, a U.S. Marine training base, occupied the site of UCSD.
-The first course catalog, produced for the 1967-1968 academic year, ranged from “The Nature of Music” (including tape music composition and smallgroup improvisation) to “Music of the Twentieth Century (after 1950),” “Advanced Problems and Projects in Recording, Editing, and the Specialized Use of Electronics in Music,” and “Seminar in Electronic Sound.”
+The early headquarters for the progressive new department consisted of a few rustic wood buildings and Quonset huts left from when Camp Matthews, a U.S. Marine training base, occupied the UC San Diego site.
+The first course catalog, produced for the 1967-1968 academic year, included classes ranging from “The Nature of Music” (including tape music composition and small group improvisation) to “Music of the Twentieth Century (after 1950),” “Advanced Problems and Projects in Recording, Editing, and the Specialized Use of Electronics in Music,” and “Seminar in Electronic Sound.”
 The basic Music 1 course encompassed elements of music, dance, theatre, and visual arts.

 Video Interview with Roger Reynolds 2009 (64MB Quicktime)